Site compiled by Simon

 practiced by the urban gangs of

-town I saw the same welts on the neck of another unfortunate.
-I was familiar
+same town I saw the same welts on the neck of another unfortunate.
+I was

-enough with her to ask where she had obtained these injuries.
-It was the
+familiar enough with her to ask where she had obtained these injuries.
+It was

 There can be no suggestion of sensuality or eroticism in the raping behaviour of these creatures.
 It is a maniacal and hideous misogyny which makes them do this.
 Baring their buttocks and penetrating this hapless victim.
 A bizarre misogyny, a rewardless raping which serves only the nihilism within them.